Lattice-Works/CAFE/README.md

   - python code to analyse information streams during attention experiments
 - `chronicle/`:
   - python package (dockerised) to summarise and analyse data exported by the chronicle app
-- `time_use_diary/`:
-  - R code to analyse the data from the time use diaries